Ven Batista-Pedro

 About Ven

 Each year, those of us in the nonprofit sector eagerly anticipate the release of the Giving USA report.
 As the longest-running and most authoritative report on charitable giving in the United States, it provides invaluable insights into the state of philanthropy.
-This year’s report, detailing giving in 2023, offers offers reasons for celebration and highlights areas on which to remain focused.
+This year’s report, detailing giving in 2023, offers reasons for celebration and highlights areas on which to remain focused.

-Just after the release of this year’s numbers, Ben Golding (CEO, Advancement Resources), Laura MacDonald, (Principal & Founder, Benefactor Group) and Megan Simmons (Consultant and Senior Writer, Benefactor Group) joined me for a discussion analyzing this year’s results.
+Just after the release of this year’s numbers, Ben Golding (CEO, Advancement Resources), Laura MacDonald, (Principal & Founder, Benefactor Group) and Megan Simmons (Consultant & Senior Writer, Benefactor Group) joined me for a discussion analyzing this year’s results.
 What follows is a summary of our discussion, but I do recommend you check out the whole discussion here.

 The Headlines: Looking Beyond the Surface